Dairy farming in Israel: 100 Years of Innovation

 By the 1990s, the milk production of Israeli cows was up to record-setting highs.
 In 1995, Israeli cows produced an average annual yield of 10,086 kilograms, and annual milk production surpassed 1 billion liters for the first time.
 In 2000, the average annual yield went up to 10,715 kilograms.

 Looking to the future, we can expect continued improvements in production in farm management.
 Over the past 100 years, improvements came largely from innovative cross-breeding that resulted in healthy and productive cattle.
 Looking forward, growth seems likely to come from the use of technology.
 In Israel today, computerized systems help to record milk data and manage animal health, feeding regiments, proper breeding, and economic planning.
 As we move forward, these systems are likely to become more efficient and enable even better planning.
 The key element in all of these improvements, of course, is Israeli dairy farmers.
-Theses hard-working individuals are dedicated to a search for improvements.
+They are hard-working individuals dedicated to a search for improvements.
 Last century, that enabled them to overcome an adverse climate and limited resources to develop one of the world’s best dairy industries.
 In the future, who knows what they’ll accomplish?